coffee-15/romance-book-club/_posts/2025-09-19-get-a-life-chole-brown.md

 date: 2025-09-19
 rating: 3.5
 ---
 This one was a throwback pick from Liv, as most of the group has actually read it already.
-Liv chose it as it's a personal favourite, with cosy vibes and a protagonist whose disability is different from your usual leading ladies.
+Liv chose it as it's a personal favourite, with cosy vibes and a protagonist whose experience is different from your usual leading ladies.

 ## Anja: 5/5
 Anja has actually submitted her own written review: